hphelion/documentation/hz.gettingstarted.md

 9. Click the blue "Create Image" button.

 10. After creating an image, it appears under the "Project" tab on the "Images and Snapshots" page.
-Launch as many instances as you like from the image your created.  **Is the image also available from the list of image names???**
+Launch as many instances as you like from the image you created.  **Is the image also available from the list of image names???**

 **Follow up with Steve - There is a Public tab - Public should only be under a project and not here.
 Did this get submitted as bug and fixed?**

-**Note** You can create volume the same way you create instance images, but you cannot create an image with a volume attached.
+**Note** You can create volume images the same way you create instance images, but you cannot create an image with a volume attached.
 You must attach the volume to each instance separately.

 ###Access and Security### {#Accessandsecurity}
 Add security and group rules from Networking Guide: